AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30284-magento-patch-elasticsearch-7-limit-of-total-fields-xxxxx-in-index-has-been-exceeded.md

 ---
-description: The MDVA-30284 patch solves the issue where you receive an error message that "Limit of total fields \[XXXXX\] in index has been exceeded" when using Elasticsearch 7.
-This patch is available when the Quality Patches Tool (QPT) v.1.0.5 is installed.
-The patch ID is MDVA-30284.
+title: "MDVA-30284 Patch: Elasticsearch 7 - Limit of total fields [XXXXX] in index has been exceeded"
 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,2.4.1,Elasticsearch problem,QPT 1.0.5,QPT patches,Magento Commerce,Magento Commerce Cloud,index,products,support tools,Adobe Commerce,cloud infrastructure
-title: 'MDVA-30284 Patch: Elasticsearch 7 - Limit of total fields [XXXXX] in index has been exceeded'
 ---

-# MDVA-30284 Patch: Elasticsearch 7 - Limit of total fields [XXXXX] in index has been exceeded

 The MDVA-30284 patch solves the issue where you receive an error message that "Limit of total fields \[XXXXX\] in index has been exceeded" when using Elasticsearch 7.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.5 is installed.
 The patch ID is MDVA-30284.